Starting with the Scientific Review Committee (SRC)

 - If more significant changes are recommended, the committee may request a complete resubmission, with edits, to the SRC.
 Depending upon the changes that are recommended, the committee will give instructions either to resubmit the proposal as soon as edits have been made, or to resubmit at the usual SRC deadline (first Monday of the month), in a subsequent month.
 Investigators should submit revised documents to the primary reviewer, addressing all comments from the previous review.
 Approval from the SRC is still required before documents may be submitted to the IRB for review, and depending upon the quality of the resubmission, this could take longer than anticipated.
 The primary reviewer may request more than one round of edits.

-Please consider that most student proposals involving human subject research require major revisions before receiving SRC approval.
+Please consider that most student submissions involving human subject research require major revisions before receiving SRC approval.
 Student researchers should therefore budget for a period of 2-3 months between the initial SRC submission and submission to the IRB.

 During review, SRC members will work with you to make any appropriate revisions and edits.
 Instructions and deadlines for resubmissions will be provided by the primary reviewer, after initial review.
 Please contact your primary reviewer with any questions about the review timeline or SRC requirements.
 Once the submission passes SRC review, it is the responsibility of the investigator(s) or student(s) to send the complete submission, in electronic form, to Kendal Kubitz (email@example.com), by the due dates listed below (the first Monday of the month, excluding holidays).